 Expenses to operate and improve on-base family housing also impacted military housing communities.
 Last year, Military Housing Privatization Initiative (MHPI) partners saw costs to build, renovate, and maintain military homes rapidly rise, with companies reporting an 8-12% increase in the cost of materials.
 These price hikes impact the cost of maintenance and community improvement plans, including renovations and construction of new homes.

 Coupled with a housing affordability crisis and the rising price of goods, Blue Star Families provides evidence that “BAH did not adequately keep up with the market”.
 The finding confirms a Government Accountability Office (GAO) report concluding the Department of Defense may have often set BAH rates inaccurately and recommends the Department review and update their processes for determining rates.

 BAH solutions: reverse draconian budget cuts & improve rate-setting processes

 It’s time to reverse the decade-old sequestration policies that led to indiscriminate BAH budget cuts.
-The Basic Allowance of Housing (BAH) Restoration Act, recently introduced by Rep. Marilyn Strickland, proposes to restore this critical funding.
+The BAH Restoration Act proposes to restore this critical funding.
 At the same time, policymakers and military family advocates are calling for the DoD to overhaul the BAH rate-setting process to more accurately reflect local rental market rates.